 The Sabbath day ended at sunset.
 It was late on that day, before the beginning of the first day of the week.
 It was not, then, a Sunday resurrection at all -- it was a Sabbath resurrection!

 Three days prior to Saturday afternoon is Wednesday afternoon.
-Hence, since Jesus was crucified on a Wednesday and resurrected on a Saturday, there is no biblical reason for "Easter" to be on a Sunday.
+Hence, since Jesus was killed on a Wednesday and resurrected on a Saturday, there is no biblical reason for "Easter" to be on a Sunday.
 The resurrection was not on Sunday.

 Now some have question the statement about being buried in the late afternoon, so perhaps the following scriptures can help clarify this: